 In this unit, we’ll develop an understanding of the possible teaching and learning paradigms for TESOL which result from the diverse varieties, functions, and roles of English.
 We’ll also explore some linguistic features of English as a lingua franca in Southeast Asia: pronunciation, intelligibility, and lexis.

 - Cultural Learning

-This unit explores what is involved in cultural learning in terms of both own culture (acquisition) and other culture (learning).
-We’ll also focus on some more linguistic features of English as a lingua franca in Southeast Asia: grammar, discourse and pragmatics.
+This unit explores what is involved in cultural learning in terms of both own culture (acquisition) and other cultures (learning).
+We’ll also focus on some more linguistic features of English as a lingua franca in Southeast Asia: grammar, discourse, and pragmatics.

 - A Cultural Dimensions Approach